ClickCease

 SQE exams will normally be spread out, however this may not always be the case as a result of test centre coverage and seat availability.
 SQE 1 exams should be at the third week of the month and SQE 2 exams should be in the final week of the month.
 Though these are indicative only, specific dates will be published by the SRA at least 12 months before the relevant assessment.

 You do not need to learn about all the cases related to a topic.
-However, it would be advised to learn the cases which some legal analysis is based on to understand certain concepts.
+However, it would be advisable to learn the cases which some legal principles are based on to understand certain concepts.
 Current application of the law or a certain ‘legal test’ may come from a particular case.
 Understanding such a particular case will help you to understand and apply the law.

 Trusted by students and future trainees at top schools and Legal 500 law firms